mogorman/papyrus/readme.md

 Could not get printer to print.
 Constantly just fed page through.
 Playing with mcu code I was able to get the printer to print its error message onto the aluminum carrier it seemed to work just fine.
 Now I need to solve the timing issues.
 Going to try his code on a tiny.
+Assembled his code for the attiny85 will have dev board tuesday to test on.